-BIOMIC V3 provides MICs from the continuous agar gradient for disk diffusion tests.
+BIOMIC V3 provides MICs from the continuous agar gradient for disk diffusion tests for most common drug-organism combinations.
 Reporting MICs from BIOMIC V3 is optional.

 A highly predictable logarithmic gradient is formed by diffusion of antibiotic from the disk.
 At the time of visible growth, the concentration at the edge of the zone is, by definition, the minimum inhibitory concentration (MIC) -- i.e. there is no growth at the higher concentrations within the zone.
 Shown is a typical zone.
 The left scale shows the zone diameter and calculated MIC based on regression analysis.
 The right scale shows the equivalent doubling MIC's, evenly spaced, as diffusion is a logarithmic function.
 Note the similarity of the scale to an Etest strip (bioMerieux).
 Acceptable variation of +/- 1 doubling dilution is about 7mm in this example.
 Diffusion is time dependent, thus organisms with markedly different growth rates require a different gradient, as provided in BIOMIC.
 Both BIOMIC and Etest scales are calibrated using the reference CLSI broth dilution MIC method.

 BIOMIC MICs were determined by the US-FDA via 510(k) to be substantially equivalent to reference broth dilution MICs.

 Accuracy and Precision of Disk Versus Dilution Test MIC Results